Skip Navigation

 A completed first-year application includes:

-First-year applicants must complete either the Common Application or Apply Coalition with Scoir.
+First-year applicants must complete either the Common Application or Coalition Application.
 There is no preference in application choice and only one application is required.

 The personal essay is required and provides the applicant an opportunity to add a unique voice to the application as well as demonstrate writing ability.
 The personal essay is a component on the Common Application or the Coalition Application and should range between 250 and 650 words.